THE BIG CAT KEEPS ON ROARING

 2. MAINTENANCE / INSURANCE/ ADDITIONAL COSTS

-The maintenance costs of a Jaguar car can vary depending on the model, age, and usage of the vehicle, as well as factors such as driving conditions.
+The maintenance costs of a Jaguar car can vary depending on the model, age, and usage of the vehicle.
 However, some general costs to consider when owning a Jaguar include:

 Parts replacement: Over time, certain parts on your Jaguar may need to be replaced, such as brakes, tires, batteries, and suspension components.
 The cost of these parts will vary depending on the specific model and the type of parts required.